Public-Health-Scotland/vscode_prep/README.md

 ![alt text](./img/image-6.png)

 **How do I navigate to a folder on the stats drive to open a file?**
-- It is easy if you create a shortcut (symbolic lik).
-You need to open a termina and run this command: ln -s /conf/my_path /mnt/homes/your_user/name_for_your_shortcut
+- It is easy if you create a shortcut (symbolic link).
+You need to open a terminal and run this command: ln -s /conf/my_path /mnt/homes/your_user/name_for_your_shortcut
 - You must initialise your VSCode and go to the menu (top left) or simply press ctrl + k + o.
 I recommend opening a folder because projects need to be organised, and you can easily access all those files in the Explorer tab.
 - If you have a venv you have to open your folder, open a terminal and activate your venv.